-&lt;sup>7 The EU has funded the HERMES project to employ advanced techniques and tools to investigate LENR's anomalous effects and launch the clean hydrogen-metal energy (HME) project to produce a comprehensive theory.
+&lt;sup>7 The EU has funded the HERMES project to employ advanced techniques and tools to investigate the anomalous effects associated with SSF and launch the clean hydrogen-metal energy (HME) project to produce a comprehensive theory.
 HERMES Grant agreement ID: 952184, Funded under H2020-EU.1.2.2., Coordinated by Turun Yliopisto Finland, Nov 2020 to Oct 2024.